VandyHacks-Internal/dev-assessment-2025/README.md

 ## Questions

 Have any questions?
 See if these would help answer them.
-If not, email us at jia.yin.leong@vanderbilt.edu (Adaline) and zi.nean.teoh@vanderbilt.edu (Zi) -- we are more than happy to help you out!
+If not, email us at subha.b.mostafiz@vanderbilt.edu -- we are more than happy to help you out!

 **Q: When can I start?**